wnn2000/FedNoRo/README.md

 # FedNoRo
-This is the official PyTorch implementation for the paper: "Towards Noise-Robust Federated Learning By Addressing Class Imbalance and Label Noise Heterogeneity", which is accepted at `IJCAI'23` main track.
+This is the official PyTorch implementation for the paper: "FedNoRo: Towards Noise-Robust Federated Learning By Addressing Class Imbalance and Label Noise Heterogeneity", which is accepted at `IJCAI'23` main track.

 ## Introduction